Looking for stress-free batched cocktails for your next gathering?

 Old Fashioned

-• Pour into glass filled with 1 large ice cube
+2. Pour the cocktail into whiskey glasses filled with 1 large ice cube

 If you’re looking to create an alternative large format cocktail for non-whiskey drinkers, we’ve got you covered.
 Here are our favorite whiskey-free recipes for the cretins in your life who don’t appreciate the taste of a well aged rye (just kidding, non-whiskey drinkers; we love you too!):